 You found your first place, have the deposit money set aside and are ready to write the check to the property manager.
 But can you afford this apartment?
 Do you know what expenses are associated with an apartment besides the rent, and do you know what the rent includes?
 A budget can help you figure all of these things out and more.

-Now it’s time to get started on your plan, which includes assessing how much income you have to spend, determining how much you are spending and deciding if you’re spending more or less than your income.
+Now it’s time to get started on your plan, which includes assessing how much income you have to spend, determining how much you’re spending and deciding if you need to cut back.

-First, gather all of your financial documents, including checking account statements for the past three months, receipts and bills, such as credit card or car payments.
-From these documents, calculate your income from all sources and make a list of your debtors, adding anything or anyone to the list that you regularly pay with cash.
+First, gather all of your financial documents, including checking account statements for the past three months, receipts, and bills, such as credit card or car payment statements.
+From these documents, calculate your income from all sources and make a list of your debts, adding anything or anyone to the list that you regularly pay with cash.

 Decide how much you need to save each month to meet long-term savings goals.
 For most people, it’s 10 percent of your income, but if you can only do 5 percent, that’s fine if you’re young – just make sure you save more later.
 Set the money aside in a savings account after your mandatory bills are paid, and do it consistently.

-Then make a list of your non-essentials expenditures, such as dining out, going to the movies, hobbies, traveling, gifts, clothes you don’t really need and long-distance phone calls.
-Prioritize these items, and decide what can be cut if it’s necessary.
+Then make a list of your non-essentials expenditures, such as dining out, going to the movies, hobbies, traveling, gifts, clothes you don’t really need, etc. Prioritize these items, and decide what can be cut if it’s necessary.
 Most experts recommend setting aside 10 to 15 percent as fun money to be used for these indulgences, but if you have debt to pay, you may want to cut back even more.